• Skip to primary navigation

 ×

-Home » Cocktails » A Sparkling Spiced Hibiscus Christmas Cocktail
+Home » Cocktails » A Sparkling Spiced Hibiscus Winter Cocktail

 Jump to Recipe Print Recipe

-This sparkling spiced hibiscus Christmas cocktail is perhaps the most regal, sophisticated cocktail to serve at your elegant Christmas party!
+This sparkling spiced hibiscus winter cocktail is perhaps the most regal, sophisticated cocktail to serve at your elegant Christmas or New Year’s Eve party!
 Garnished with powdered hibiscus and a little snowy powdered sugar, this prosecco, St. Germain and citrus cocktail is mixed with a simple, homemade spiced hibiscus syrup that’s sure to impress any guest.

 3 cocktails in coup glasses, rimmed with sugar on a sugar-sprinkled table, with a few flower petals.